 What is Polycystic Ovary Syndrome (PCOS)?

 Polycystic ovary syndrome (PCOS) affects as many as 1 in 10 women of reproductive age, with diagnosis often occurring between the ages of 16 and 35.
 While the exact cause of PCOS is not fully known, it is very common.
-PCOS can affect a person’s periods, physical appearance, weight, and fertility.
+PCOS can impact a person’s periods, physical appearance, weight, and fertility, as well as increase risk of other health complications.
 The good news is that treatment and lifestyle changes can improve symptoms and your quality of life.

 “Whether a person wishes to get pregnant or not, there is treatment available and ways to improve PCOS,” says Dr. Hey-Joo Kang, a reproductive endocrinologist at the Ronald O. Perelman and Claudia Cohen Center for Reproductive Medicine at Weill Cornell Medicine and NewYork-Presbyterian/Weill Cornell Medical Center.
 “There are many more treatment options as opposed to 20 years ago.
 Whatever is bothering you about PCOS, it is treatable.”